Pauline Rose

-Pauline Rose (September 2, 1898 – September 20, 1973) — often called the Lady of Mount Zion — was a South African-born author and a pioneering figure in 20th-century Messianic Judaism.
-She is noted for her leadership in establishing a Messianic Jewish community in Jerusalem, her published diary describing the 1948 Battle for Jerusalem, and her memoir of life in Jerusalem during the Six-Day War in 1967.
+Pauline Rose (September 2, 1898 – September 20, 1973) was a South African-born author and leader in the Messianic Jewish movement.
+She helped to establish a Messianic Jewish community in Jerusalem in the 1960s, and she wrote books about her experiences in the 1948 Battle for Jerusalem and the Six-Day War in 1967.

 Early life and marriage

 Pauline Rose was born Pesyah Robinson on September 2, 1898, into a Jewish family in Johannesburg, South Africa.
 Her father was Rabbi Shaul Robinson.
-In her youth, she cultivated skills in piano, watercolor painting, and professional dressmaking.
+As a young woman, she studied piano, watercolor painting, and dressmaking.
 She married Albert (Azriel) Rose, a successful ostrich feather merchant originally from Lithuania, and the younger brother of Max Rose, the "ostrich feather king of South Africa."

-The couple had one son who died young, a loss that deeply affected Pauline and prompted a lifelong spiritual search.
+The couple had one son, who died young.
+Rose later described his death as an important influence on her religious journey.

 Spiritual journey

-Rose's spiritual journey took her through a variety of religious and philosophical traditions, including Eastern mysticism and theosophy.
-Ultimately, she encountered the figure of Yeshua (Jesus of Nazareth) and embraced him as the Jewish Messiah while remaining loyal to her Jewish identity.
+Rose studied several religious and philosophical traditions, including theosophy and Eastern mysticism.
+She later became a believer in Jesus as the Messiah while continuing to identify as Jewish.
 She rejected traditional church doctrines and emphasized a Jewish understanding of Jesus and the Torah.

 World War II and London years

 In 1931, the Roses moved to London.
-Albert prospered as a property developer, while Pauline worked as a fashion designer and continued her search for spiritual truth.
+Albert prospered as a property developer, while Pauline worked as a fashion designer and continued studying religious and philosophical ideas.
 During World War II, they developed Heston Farm in the Hounslow district of London, which became known for innovative agriculture.
-In 1944, Pauline joined the Messianic Jewish community in England led by Abram Poljak and became an active proponent of the movement.
+In 1944, Pauline joined the Messianic Jewish community in England led by Abram Poljak and became a proponent of believing in Jesus while adhering to Jewish practices.
 Albert continued to live a traditional Jewish life and did not follow his wife's new beliefs, although the couple apparently lived in harmony for many years after Pauline's conversion.

 Work in Jerusalem

-In 1946, Rose visited Palestine and was inspired by the land and by her fellow Jews who had chosen to live there.
+In 1946, Rose visited Palestine.
 She returned to England later that year, but came back to Palestine in 1948 amidst the Arab-Israeli War.
 Her book Siege of Jerusalem documents her experiences during the Battle for Jerusalem.
-Rose displayed notable courage, aiding neighbors under fire and helping sustain the Messianic community.
+During the fighting, Rose assisted neighbors and members of the Messianic community.
 Her diary entry from May 18, 1948 recounts one of her experiences: